Import data via csv files (version 1.0)

 Forecast only Sales data

-If you need to compute only forecast and do not need to compute orders or help with stock, the minimal amount of information we need to get from you is these entities.
+If you need to compute only forecast and do not need to compute orders or help with stock, the minimal amount of information we need to get from you is this information.

 Data Import CSV